-"Resolved, That the flig of the United States be 13 stripes, alternate red and white, and that the union be 13 stars white in a blue field, repre-senting a new constellation."
-The resolution says nothing about the arrangement of the stars in the ield The ensign of the United States re-mained the same as fixed by the reso-lution of June 14, 1777, until 1795, when Vermont and Kentucky had been admitted to the Union, and on January 13, 1794, congress passed the following act: "That from and after the first day of May, 1795, the flag of the United States he 15 stripes alternate red and white; that the union be 15 stars white in a blue field."
+The resolution says nothing about the arrangement of the stars in the field.
+The ensign of the United States remained the same as fixed by the resolution of June 14, 1777, until 1795, when Vermont and Kentucky had been admitted to the Union, and on January 13, 1794, congress passed the following "That from and after the first day

-white; that the union be 15 stars white in a blue field."
-In 1818, at the suggestion of Sam-uel C. Reid, the original 18 stripes were restored and congress voted to add a new star on the Fourth of July succeeding the admission of each new state
+"That from and after the first day of May, 1795, the flag of the United States he 15 stripes alternate red and white; that the union be 15 stars white in a blue field."

+In 1818, at the suggestion of Samuel C. Reid, the original 13 stripes were restored and congress voted to add a new star on the Fourth of July succeeding the admission of each new state.